BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 ##### ASSESSMENT
 * Can products be tested hardware independently?
-  - There is a hardware independent test environment.
-  - There is a test software for each product.
 * Can products be updated subsequently after rollout?
-  - The company stores all relevant HW and SW versions for each product.
-  - Update infrastructure is planned for every project.
-  - Environment to test older software version is implemented.
-  - Penetration testers check newly found hazards in older versions, too.
 * Can results from penetration tests be reused?
-  - Results from penetration tests are documented for every version.
-  - Penetration test results are taken into consideration during the planning process.
 * Is security already implemented into the lifecycle?
-  - In project planning, risk assessments are drawn from other projects.
-  - Penetration test results will be included in each project.
-  - Every employee has access to a common training in IT-Security and functional safety.
-  - No product is rolled out without thorough penetration testing.

 ##### RESULTS
 * Possibility to test products independently of their hardware